Optimizing your practice

 Where clients value automated versus personal advice

 The study buckets advisor value into three categories: portfolio, financial, and emotional.
 Both digitally and human-advised clients report deriving significant financial value from their advice provider, according to the study.
-So when it comes to savings, spending behavior, or questions around retirement, both advisors and robos add substantial financial value to the portfolio; where they differ notably is in emotional and portfolio value.
+So when it comes to savings, spending behavior, or questions around retirement, both human and digital advisors add substantial financial value to the portfolio; where they differ notably is in emotional and portfolio value.

 Tax efficiency, risk/return characteristics, trading activity, and rebalancing are key portfolio management aspects in which a robo has a perceived edge.
 Importantly, these functions all are easier to optimize with technology.
-Additionally, human advisors offset this with an advantage in providing emotional value.
-Human advisors are better at establishing trust, making investors feel confident, and instilling a sense of accomplishment.
+Human advisors offset this with an advantage in providing emotional value, as they are better at establishing trust, making investors feel confident, and instilling a sense of accomplishment.

 Putting into practice